pashdevore/clear_app/README.md

-# Clear for Window Mobile - A Gesture-based ToDo app
+# Clear for Windows Mobile - A Gesture-based ToDo app
 + Based on the Clear app for iOS by [RealMac Software][realmac]